kvarak/dnd/docs/_Rules/skills_combat.md

 *Ranged*

-This group includes all types of thrown weapons, including improvised thrown weapons.
+This group includes all types of thrown weapons.

 ##### Rank 3
 - ***Boomerang Master***.
 You can use the full potential of this unorthodox weapon.
 If you miss an attack with a boomerang, you may make one additional attack.
 If you miss all attacks, the boomerang returns to your hand.
 In addition, as a ***bonus action***, choose up to three creatures within 30 ft and 10 ft from each other.
 If you hit the first target with, you may make an additional attack against the second, and if the second hit, you may attack the third target.
 - ***Fast Hands***.
 You can draw a throwing weapon as part of an attack, without using your item action.
+- ***Improvised Throwing***.
+You have proficiency with throwing improvised weapons.
 - ***Precise Thrower***.
 Attacking at long range doesn’t impose disadvantage on your thrown weapon attack rolls.
 In addition they ignore half cover and three-quarters cover.

 ##### Rank 4